straz/artificialtrust/_articles/ethical.md

 fiction, first appearing in 1942, and (b) Asimov showed &mdash;
 repeatedly, in nearly every story &mdash; how the laws could be pushed to the point of breaking.
-Still, there's something interesting about how well they hold up overall.
+Still, there's something interesting about how well they hold up overall, at least in a fictional world.

 Can we find a resilient architecture to implement our ethical ideals in real life AIs?
 And even if we make a few ethical AIs today, how